If you are looking for a good way to display your old kitchen tools, this vintage shadow box with Mod Podge is the perfect decor project.

 Man Podger David came up with a way to display antique kitchen tools and I need to share it with my friend . . .
 I love this vintage shadow box.
-Hang it on the wall or prop it on the counter, either way it looks great.
+Hang it on the wall or prop it on the counter, either way it looks great with farmhouse decor.
 I’ll let David tell you how it’s made.

 OK, my grandmother (dad’s mom) was one of the most awesome women ever – and not much of a cook.
 But she LOVED donuts!
 My mother is equally terrific and a great cook.
 And she makes delicious, homemade donuts.
 The two of them got along famously needless to say.

 When my grandmother passed away I ended up (I really have no idea how) with some odds and ends from her kitchen that have been sitting around in a “I-don’t-know-what-to-do-with-this-but-I-can’t-throw-it-away” box in my garage.
 Do you have one of those?

 Anyway, it dawned on me that I could make a little celebration of both of them their friendship and their love of donuts using a shadowbox, Mod Podge and a blown up recipe card.
 It was incredibly easy!

 - Shadow Box (which I really should have cleaned before I photographed it.
 Sheesh!)

 - Vintage kitchen utensils

 - Small pieces of scrap wood to use as spacers – painted white